looeee/discoverthreejs-site/markdown/book/first-steps/transformations.md

 The following statement still holds: **$B$ has been translated three units along the positive $X$-axis _within its parent's coordinate system_.** However, $B$'s parent is now the scene rather than $A$, so now we must recalculate the position of $B$ in world space rather than $A$'s local space, which will give us $(3, 0, 0)$.

 That's it for coordinate systems.
-Over the rest of the chapter, we'll take a deeper look at each of the three fundamental transformations: translation, translation, rotation, and scale.
+In the rest of the chapter, we'll take a deeper look at each of the three fundamental transformations: translation, rotation, and scale.

 ## Our First Transformation: Translation